The Prunerov Power Stations

 The Prunéřov Power Stations are the largest fossil power station complex in the Czech Republic.
 They are situated on the western edge of the North-Bohemian brown coal basin near the town of Chomutov.
 They consist of two technological units.
 Together with the Tušimice I and II power stations, they had formed the organizational unit of Elektrárny SSM, the Socialist Youth Union Power Stations, later renamed to Podkrušnohorské elektrárny (Podkrušnohorské Power Stations).
 Since 1993, they have been an independent organizational unit of ČEZ.

 The Prunéřov I Power Station, the older of the two, began operations between 1967 and 1968.
-It consisted of six 110 MW units.
+It consisted of four 110 MW units.
 Between 1987 and 1992, four of these units underwent extensive reconstruction, and the remaining two units were decommissioned during the capacity phasing-out program in the early 1990’s.The Prunéřov II Power Station is ČEZ’s newest fossil power station.
-It consists of five 210 MW units which have begun operations between 1981 and 1982.
+In 2012-16 ČEZ have made a comprehensive renovation of the Prunéřov II Power Plan.

-The Prunéřov Power Stations are one of the largest electricity suppliers in the country.
-They also supply heat to the towns of Chomutov, Jirkov, and Klášterec nad Ohří.
+The Prunéřov Power Stations also supply heat to the towns of Chomutov, Jirkov, and Klášterec nad Ohří.
 Their installed capacity for heat generation is 500 MW.

 The process water for the power station comes from the Ohře River.
 The power station is fueled by brown coal from the Nástup Mines of Tušimice and Severočeské doly, a.s.
 (North-Bohemian Mines), and transported to the station along a railway siding.
 Prunéřov I is a unit-type power station.